-The Rural Health Channel is available on the Viewer Access Satellite Television service.
+The Rural Health Channel is available on the Viewer Access Satellite Television service which has nearly 140,000 clinics, medical centres, hospitals and households accessing it.
 The Foundation operates a network of more than 670 satellite receiving sites throughout rural and remote Australia.
 These sites all have access to VAST and the Rural Health Channel.

 The Rural Health Channel was officially launched in June 2012.
 Read more...

 As a non-profit organisation, the Rural Health Education Foundation is governed by a six-person Board of Directors, all of whom serve in a voluntary capacity.

 The Board of the Rural Health Education Foundation has endorsed and updated the Foundation’s revised Strategic Plan for the period 2010-2014.